Nvi76/linuxmintsetup/README.md

 # Ubuntu Setup Script
 Specifically for Pop_OS!
-24.04 stable
+24.04 stable and other ubuntu based distros with wayland

 # 1. ~/.config/fish/config.fish
 Make sure the config file in ~/.config/fish/config.fish is like this